SimpleLink™ Arm® Cortex®-M33 Sub-1 GHz wireless MCU with 1 MB flash and up to 296 KB of SRAM

 Radiation-tolerant, four-channel, two-input positive AND gate with logic-level shifter

-Automotive 1.8-V to 5.5-V single power supply dual D-Type positive-edge-triggered flip-flops
+1.8-V to 5.5-V single power supply quadruple OR gates with tri-state outputs

 Andy Smith, leader of our Giving and Volunteering team and executive director of the TI Foundation, discusses how the philanthropic spirit is ingrained in TI's culture, how we're strengthening communities where we live and work, and what giving back means to him personally.